kimmodal/AI-Learning-Resources/README.md

 I tried to list them in a suggested reading order.

 ## Table of Contents
-1. General Overview
+1. AI Engineering Overview
 2. Architectures
-   - Tramsformers
+   - Transformers
    - Further Topics
-3. Language Models Today
+3. Modern LLM Systems
 4. Training
 5. Agents
    - What is an Agent?